 2. Cash in Your Coins at Your Local Credit Union

-Clark says he’s been surprised to hear that people who take their coins to their local banks are being charged a fee to get them turned into cash.
+Clark says he was surprised to hear that people who take their coins to their local banks are being charged a fee to get them turned into cash.
 “Whoever heard of such a thing?” he says.

 “You can avoid that by being a credit union member and not being charged a fee to turn your coins in and add them as a deposit to your account,” Clark says.

 Instead of sitting on your change, follow Clark’s advice: Turn it into money you can use and help solve the coin circulation problem.